-Additionally, Ethereum mining software consume a lot of electricity.
-Proof-of-Stake (PoS) is an excellent alternate mining technique to Proof-of-Work (PoW), even though the media overstate its importance.
+Additionally, Ethereum mining software consumes a lot of electricity.
+Proof-of-Stake (PoS) is an excellent alternative mining technique to Proof-of-Work (PoW), even though the media overstate its importance.

 Consensus mechanisms on Ethereum will change upon implementing the Proof of Stake.
 Proof-of-Work, which relies on mining to verify blocks, is now in use.
 To be more helpful, scalable, and long-lasting, Proof-of-Stake relies on validator nodes.

 Proof-of-Stake will make running DeFi programs like Aave and Compound much easier.
 Many people will doubt the legitimacy of decentralised financial instruments if they require $100 for a single transaction.
 Another question is whether or not so much money is needed to sell a piece of digital property or artwork.